OutoftheBoxFTC/EasyTensorflowAPI/README.md

 In addition, due to the nature of tensorflow models, being able to see the implementation of Tensorflow allows for people to make much more specific models for FTC use

+## Disclaimer

+As of right now, the Tensor Image Classification system is UNTESTED, testing will come soon.

 ## Current Features:
 EasyTensorflowAPI currently supports both tensorflow object detection and tensorflow image classification models in the form of a .tflite model
 The API supports loading models from the assets folder of FTCRobotController, setting used threads, managing NNAPI delegate usage, GPU acceleration, XNNPack, and more